Gulf Keystone recommends voting against M&G nominees

 The statement described Asher, who was formerly the deputy chairman, as having been “a disruptive presence on the board”.
 He could not immediately be reached for comment.

-Gulf Keystone said the Board was confident of attracting candidates of a high calibre instead of the M&G candidates, adding that first interviews with three outstanding candidates had taken place during the week.
+Gulf Keystone said the Board was confident of attracting candidates of a high caliber instead of the M&G candidates, adding that first interviews with three outstanding candidates had taken place during the week.